cshbli/ML-CV-AI/deep_learning_fundamentals/normalization/README.md

 * There would also be a problem in distributed training.
 As, if you are computing in different machines then you have to take same batch size because otherwise γ and β will be different for different systems.

 * Recurrent Neural Network → In an RNN, the recurrent activations of each time-step will have a different story to tell(i.e. statistics).
 This means that we have to fit a separate batch norm layer for each time-step.
 This makes the model more complicated and space consuming because it forces us to store the statistics for each time-step during training.

+### Fused Batch Normalization

+Fused batch norm combines the multiple operations needed to do batch normalization into a single kernel.
+Batch norm is an expensive process that for some models makes up a large percentage of the operation time.
+Using fused batch norm can result in a 12%-30% speedup.

 ## Layer Normalization